How to Teach Sight Words (What Parents Need to Know)

 Make sure you explain how to pronounce the word to your child.
 Start with saying the word and connect it to the letters that spell those sounds.

-Try to connect the sight word to other words to help your child generalize it.
+Then try to connect the sight word to other words to help your child generalize it.

 - Say this word is “see.”

 - Ask your child to say the word “see.”

 - Say it has two sounds: /s/ and /E/.

 - The s is easy to decode and the -ee makes the /E/ sound.

 - Tell your child that tree and bee also have this same pattern.